aut0nate/Linux-Commands/README.md

 # Display processes sorted by memory usage in descending order
 ps -aux --sort=-%mem

+# Display all running processes for the current user in a detailed format
+ps -f

+# Display detailed information about all running processes
+ps -ef

 # Display processes for a specific user
 ps -u <username>

+# Display detailed information about running processes owned by a specific user
+ps -U <user> -u

 # Display processes for a specific user with full command line information
 ps -u <username> -f